Lauren Jackson: Professional career

-Jackson has played with Robyn Maher, Michelle Timms and Shelley Gorman, whom she admired during her youth.
-They all won bronze medals at the 1996 Summer Olympics.
 Jackson had a rivalry with American basketball player Lisa Leslie.
-Both women dislike each other, a dislike that goes back to when Jackson was on tour in the United States with the Opals as a 16-year-old.
+The rivalry reportedly started when Jackson was on tour in the United States with the Opals as a 16-year-old.
 The rivalry intensified in 2000 at the Olympics in the gold medal match when Jackson purposely pulled off Leslie's hair extension while both were trying to grab a rebound.
 Jackson treated the incident as a joke, saying "It was something to joke about even though we lost the gold medal."
 Leslie did not feel the same way about the extension pulling incident.
 The rivalry continued when Jackson transitioned to the WNBA and her Seattle Storm team played Leslie's Los Angeles Sparks, who at the time were the best team in the league.
 The rivalry was so intense that their coaches had to coach around it, sometimes choosing to keep one off the floor when the other was on.
 The coaches feared if they left the players on the floor together, their own player would foul out in an attempt to get the best of the other player.
 Leslie and Jackson have played together as team members in the WNBA's All-Star game.
 Their rivalry thawed somewhat by 2007 but they did not become friends.

-Women's Korean Basketball League

-In 2007, Jackson played in the Women's Korean Basketball League and was named the league's Most Valuable Player.
-She played for Samsung Bichumi (Samsung Insurance) in Seoul, South Korea.
-Her stint with the team was only four months, and she was the only international player on the team.
-She averaged 30.2 points per game.
-No one else on the team spoke English.
-Jackson claimed this allowed her to play drama free basketball.
-In a game with Samsung Bichumi against the Kumho Redwings, she scored 56 to set a league record in her team's 96–76 victory.
-This was a personal best for her in her career.
-Two weeks prior to the 56-point record, she scored 47 points in a single game.
-She competed in the league's all star game and was declared the Most Valuable Player of the match.
-She played two games a week with the league.